crunchysteve/EdgieD/README.md

 Based on the button edge detection tutorial at... https://www.arduino.cc/en/Tutorial/BuiltInExamples/StateChangeDetection but generalised for working with variables and other coded binary state changes.
-It can read digital inputs to detect a button state change, the output state of a timer or the output states of other custom libraries.
+It can read digital inputs to detect a button state change, the state change of a variable during runtime, the output state of a timer or the output states of other custom libraries.

 The included example detects the "leading edge" (as pressed) of a button, attached between pin 2 and ground, not changing output state again until released, then pressed again.

 ### How It Works
 This custom library compares the states of an input, a variable or output from another custom library with the previously measured state and whether the edge is leading or trailing, to precisely time function calls to the edge of a frequently changing state.
 By passing the current state, the previous state (as variables) and the preferred edge (via custom macros, LEADING and TRAILING) to a decalred instance of the library (eg "myEdge.detect(state,oldState,LEADING)" to detect a leading/rising edge), one can time other functions precise to the moment of the state change with no more than normal Arduino latencies.
 The code is basic C++ with now hardware specific calls, so it should work an anything from an Adafruit to a Wio and beyond.

 For example...
   * Include the EdgieD library header, <EdgieD.h>,